Equal Opportunity Statement

 Duke aspires to create a community built on collaboration, innovation, creativity, and belonging.
 Our collective success depends on the robust exchange of ideas—an exchange that is best when the rich diversity of our perspectives, backgrounds, and experiences flourishes.
 To achieve this exchange, it is essential that all members of the community feel secure and welcome, that the contributions of all individuals are respected, and that all voices are heard.
 All members of our community have a responsibility to uphold these values.

 Our Role in Equal Opportunity and Affirmative Action

 The Equal Opportunity and Affirmative Action Department of the Office for Institutional Equity is responsible for preparing Duke’s three annual Affirmative Action Plans and for implementing and monitoring Duke’s policies on Equal Opportunity and Affirmative Action.
 These policies guide our institutional commitment to diversity and fairness regardless of age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status and prohibit discrimination in all employment transactions.
 Our primary role is to:

-Develop and implement Duke's affirmative action programs
+Develop and implement Duke's Affirmative Action Plans (AAPs)

-Conduct federally mandated workforce analysis for faculty and staff
+Conduct federally mandated and internal analytics

 Provide consultation services, education, and training